 More Vegan Energy Balls

 It's so easy to make a wide variety of flavors of energy balls to mix things up.
-Check out these other plant based energy ball recipes:
+Check out these other plant based protein ball recipes:

 No Bake Carrot Cake Energy Balls

 - ½ cup oat flour or unflavored protein powder , you will need 1-2 tablespoons more if using the all maple syrup option